tjwaltonmarketing/The-Mom-App-Google-Mobile/LEADCONNECTOR-SMS-SETUP.md

 3. Visit `/teen-test` to see LeadConnector in the available providers
 4. Test sending an invite to verify SMS delivery

+## Current Status

+✅ **Agency API Key**: Successfully configured (eyJhbGciOi...)
+✅ **Location ID**: Successfully extracted from JWT (Zuv4qgKlSoOyGdkVJtjr) ✅ **Provider Initialization**: LeadConnector provider loads correctly ⚠️ **API Endpoints**: All tested endpoints return 401/404 errors

+### Tested Endpoints (All Failed)
+- `/conversations/messages` (401 error)
+- `/conversations/text` (404 error)
+- `/messaging/sms` (404 error)
+- `/locations/{id}/conversations/messages` (404 error)

+## Next Steps

+The integration is configured correctly but the API endpoints may have changed or require different permissions.
+Consider:

+1. **Contact LeadConnector Support** to verify the correct SMS API endpoints for Agency-level keys
+2. **Check API Documentation** for any recent endpoint changes
+3. **Verify Permissions** - ensure your Agency API key has SMS messaging permissions enabled
+4. **Alternative**: Use Twilio (working) or AWS SNS as reliable fallbacks

 ## Troubleshooting

-**"API key invalid"**
+**"API key invalid" (401 errors)**
-- Verify the API key is correct and has SMS permissions
+- Verify the API key has SMS messaging permissions
-- Check that the key isn't expired
+- Check if the API key needs to be regenerated

-**"Location ID not found"**
-- Verify the Location ID matches your LeadConnector sub-account
+- Confirm you're using the Agency-level key, not sub-account key

-- Make sure the API key has access to this location
+**"Endpoint not found" (404 errors)**
+- API endpoints may have changed - check latest LeadConnector documentation
+- Try alternative base URLs if documented

 **"Phone number not configured"**
 - Ensure your LeadConnector location has at least one phone number
 - Check that SMS is enabled for that number

-The app will automatically prioritize LeadConnector if configured, then fall back to Twilio or AWS SNS if needed.
+The app will automatically prioritize LeadConnector if working, then fall back to Twilio or AWS SNS.